A Traveler’s Guide to Dental Care in Mexico

-- When travelling to border cities, no immigration visa is required.
+When traveling to border cities, no immigration visa is required.
 However, it is important to have your pertinent travel documents especially your passport with you all the time.

-- Before travelling, consult a travel health provider for advice tailored to fit your health needs preferable 4-6 weeks before your travel.
+Before traveling, consult a travel health provider for advice tailored to fit your health needs preferable 4-6 weeks before your travel.

 When making the dentist’s appointment, ask the following:

 Do you use a steam sterilizer for your instruments between patients?

 Do you sterilize or disinfect your handpieces or drills?